deanwampler/spark-scala-tutorial/Tutorial.markdown

 (ability,(0018.2003-12-18.GP.spam.txt,2), (0020.2001-07-28.SA_and_HP.spam.txt,1))
 ```

 It's worth studying this sequence of transformations to understand how it works.
-Many problems can be solves with these techniques.
+Many problems can be solved with these techniques.
 You might try reading a smaller input file (say the first 5 lines of the crawl output), then hack on the script to dump the [RDD](http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.rdd.RDD) after each step.

 A few useful [RDD](http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.rdd.RDD) methods for exploration include `RDD.sample` or `RDD.take`, to select a subset of elements.
 Use `RDD.saveAsTextFile` to write to a file or use `RDD.collect` to convert the RDD data into a "regular" Scala collection (don't use for massive data sets!).